DETAILED ACTION

 Humphreys discloses that the pouring formation may have a specific angular position, dependent upon application (Page 1, lines 83-86).
 The watering angle is put forth as a result effective variable as optimizing of the angular position optimizes the suitability for application.
 Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the Humphreys in view of Brown, Hentke and Purcell device to have a watering/pouring angle within the claimed range, as it involves only adjusting the structure of a component disclosed to require adjustment.
 Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Humphreys in view of Brown, Hentke and Purcell by making the pour angle within the claimed ranges as a matter of routine optimization since it has been held that “where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

-Regarding claim 21, Trautmann in view of Hentke and Purcell discloses the watering system of claim 10, wherein the plurality of lines are parallel to the top surface of the liquid at every level of liquid in the reservoir when the portable watering apparatus is in the watering orientation (As modified, Trautmann’s watering orientation is at 45 degrees; The scales of Hentke run from the corner oriented 45 degrees to the baseline; As such, the lines will run parallel to a top surface of the liquid at every level).
+Regarding claim 21, Trautmann in view of Hentke and Purcell discloses the watering system of claim 10, wherein each of the plurality of lines forms an angle with a top surface of the liquid that is within ten degrees at a plurality of liquid levels while liquid is dispensed through the spout and the portable watering apparatus is in the watering orientation (As modified, Trautmann’s watering orientation is at 45 degrees; The scales of Hentke run from the corner oriented 45 degrees to the baseline; As such, the lines will form at an angle of zero degrees relative to a top surface of the liquid at every level).

 Response to Arguments